Teodor92/personal-site/_pages/about.md

 ### **Entrepreneurship** - **[9 Academy](https://9academy.com/)** - Sofia, Bulgaria

-A practical program that revolves around entrepreneurship, marketing, strategy, PR, HR and other aspects of a successful business organization.
+A practical program that provides a comprehensive understanding of entrepreneurship, marketing, strategy, public relations, human resources, and other essential aspects of a successful business organization.
+The curriculum includes a mix of theoretical and hands-on learning opportunities, such as case studies, group projects, and guest lectures from industry experts.
+The program also emphasizes the importance of developing essential skills such as critical thinking, problem-solving, and communication in order to succeed in today's rapidly changing business environment.
+Additionally, the program also provides opportunities to gain real-world experience through internships, networking events, and business plan competitions.

 ## 💻 Skills